plebnet-dev/website/src/content/post/about.md

 - **Diverse Perspectives**: With active members hailing from various countries, our discussions are rich, our solutions innovative.

 - **Cost-Effective Infrastructure**: We understand that individually running lightning and nostr services can be financially draining.
 That's why, by joining us, members get to utilize these services at a more economical rate, freeing up their time and resources to dive straight into building.
+We are 100% self funded from memberships, donations and merch.

 By joining us, you're not just participating in another developer space – you're stepping into a passionate community hell-bent on driving Bitcoin and Lightning development and innovations.
 Curious to learn more?
 Dive deep into the resources we're developing at [Plebnet.dev/resources](/resources).